Christina Gatteri, Certified Financial Planner™

 Me Next Year is about remembering that life is always changing.
 I help my clients find joy today, and always remind them that there is a Me Next Year waiting to be discovered.

 I’m a mom, a wife, a business owner and everything in between.
-Into my married life, I made sure to keep the house clean, cook the meals, etc and still managed to build a successful business.
+In my married life, I made sure to keep the house clean, cook the meals, pay the bills, etc and still managed to build a successful business.
 That all changed when I had children.
 Trying to keep up with two of them meant I couldn’t keep up with everything else.
-It took until my youngest was almost one year old for me to finally admit that I needed help.
-It was embarrassing at first, but the more I asked for help, the more the people around me said they wished I’d asked sooner.

 Women everywhere can relate to this scenario.